 Driving up these mountains is one thing, but powering up these passes with 80 lbs in bike and gear underneath will evoke an entirely different set of perspectives and appreciation.
 I cannot wait to know them in this way and properly describe them to you.
 For now, photos will have to do.
 For now…

 Tuesday, I took my Kona Sutra back to the Great Divide Bicycle Shop in Pueblo, CO.
-Lee, the owner, had become a friend, a big support, and a wealth of knowledge when we passed through late last month.
+Lee, the owner, had become a friend, a big support, and a wealth of knowledge when I passed through late last month.
 He sensed my enthusiasm and was sad to learn of the accident and injury.
-He graciously offered to box up my bike free of charge and is seeing that it’s safely shipped home to Nashville.
+Lee graciously offered to box up my bike free of charge and is seeing that it’s safely shipped home to Nashville.
 I have ridden over 2,200 miles on my Kona from Yorktown, VA to Wetmore, CO.
 This is so weird – it just doesn’t make sense yet.

 Yesterday, I packed up my panniers and gear and got everything ready to ship.
 It was a very somber process.
 This journey was about healing.
 Not more pain.
 I stared at my gear, all packed away.
 It belonged on my bike.
 Not in a box.
 I belong on my bike.
 Not in a bed.